burnoutband/kubernetes-training/docs/day1/03_pods.md

     kubectl describe pod <pod-name>
     ```

 1. From GCP console VM instances tab ssh to any of the nodes, either worker or master.
-(GCP allows you to ssh using web browser just by clicking on SSH button) This step is required because by default pod network is not open to outside world.
+(GCP allows you to ssh using web browser just by clicking on SSH button or with a new Cloud Shell session) This step is required because by default pod network is not open to outside world.
+    ```
+    gcloud compute --project "$DEVSHELL_PROJECT_ID" ssh --zone "us-west1-c" "<vm-instance-name>"
+    ```

 1. Connect to the pod.
     ```